everlytic/push-notifications-documentation/no-sdk/readme.md

-# Implement Everlytic/Firebase Push Notifications in your app
+# Implement Everlytic/Firebase push notifications in your app
-You can implement Everlytic's Push Notifications in your app by interpreting the payload received and manually calling our API for us to record stats.
+You can implement Everlytic's push notifications in your app by interpreting the payload received and manually calling our API for us to record stats.

+## Overview
+The way we send push notifications to your app is through [Firebase](https://firebase.google.com/).
+The basic flow is the following:
+1. Grab the Firebase service key for your Firebase project, assign it to a list in Everlytic.
+1. Call Subscribe API endpoint in your app to subscribe contacts to Everlytic.
+1. Send a push notification From Everlytic.
+We use the Firebase key to call Firebase's API to deliver the push notification to your app.
+1. Interpret the payload received from Firebase in your app.
+1. Call our stats API endpoint to tell Everlytic about a delivery.
+1. Call our click/dismissal API endpoints if a contact clicked or dismissed the notification.

 ## Prerequisites
 - A Firebase Project set up for your app.
 See the official Firebase docs [here](https://firebase.google.com/docs/android/setup).
 - **Note:** Make sure that the FCM API is enabled on your Firebase Account.
-- A Push Notification Project set up inside Everlytic
+- A push notification Project set up inside Everlytic

 ## Using the Everlytic configuration string
 Copy your Everlytic Push Project SDK configuration string.
 See [Setting Up Your Everlytic Push Project](../list_setup.md).